nicholaswmin/editable-list/README.md

 ## The markup

+There's 2 elements which you need to use:

+- `<editable-list>`, the element itself contains headers, rows
+- `<editable-item>`, the repeated row

-The following markup creates the list displayed above.
+For example, the following markup creates the list displayed above:

 ```html
 <style is="custom-style">